sumwale/keepassxc-unlock/README.md

 ...
 Enter the password for the database:
 Type the password again:
-Enter the key file for the database (empty for none): <TAB completion works here>
+Enter the key file for the database (empty for none, use <TAB> for file name completion):
 ...

 ```